kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 could track.
 In some cases this meant the low elevation data are not available and that triggers QC restrictions.
 [A sample json file for this site.](nwot.json)

-Once you have a json file set up, run **gnssir** for the years 2009-2015:
+Once you have a json file set up, run <code>gnssir</code> for the years 2009-2015:

 <code>gnssir nwot 2009 1 -doy_end 366 -year_end 2015</code>

 ### Compute daily average RH values

-Use the **daily_avg** utility to compute RH for each day.
+Use the <code>daily_avg</code> utility to compute RH for each day.
 A median filter of 0.25 meter is used to eliminate large outliers and a minimum number of tracks is set to 10.
 This is relatively low because of the small number of L2C transmitting satellites in the early years of the dataset.
 The year inputs here are optional.